-Damaging or Setting Off a Fire Alarm Elementary Middle Level 3.13 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out- of-School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Requires a Disciplinary Hearing.
+Damaging or Setting Off a Fire Alarm Eleme entary Mide lle Level 3.13 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out- of-School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Requires a Disciplinary Hearing.
 Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
 2 nd Violation Short Term Out- of-School Suspension for seven (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
-3 rd Violation Short Term Out-of-School Suspension for ten (10) days Requires a Disciplinary Hearing.
+3 rd Violation ten (10) days Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
+Combination of local interv ventions, supports, an d disciplinary response ma ay be appropriate.